danilars111/FQ-CoDel-Sim/README.md

-# FQ-CoDel spareflow optimisation simulator
+# FQ-CoDel sparseflow optimisation simulator

 This simulator was written as a project at Karlstad University in Sweden.
 The program simulates the behaviour of the FQ-CoDel sparseflow optimisation algorithm in different scenarios.
 The simulator is used to obtain queueing latency aswell as a percentage value of how often a flow get the sparseflow treatment, this can be done for many different scenarios.